 “I don’t think so- I think you need more ‘peers’ to be around for it to be peer pressure” Finn says.
 Then he moves in,playfully putting the flask up to my mouth “Come on, baby, drink the ba-ba!” he jokes.

 “Eww!”I start laughing, and batting his hand away.
 “Sto-op!”
 I whine, turning my head away from the flask,”You are such an idiot!”
 But I’m smiling, and so is he, and I really do wonder what’s in the flask.
+I’m not against adding it to my nightly repertoire, if it’s not too nasty.
+I can’t handle whisky.

 “No, no- baby has to drink!” he kids, and now I’m holding his arms away from me, and giggling and then…..sonofabitch!…A Suzuki rolls by-maybe six feet from where we are leaning against the car, horsing around- and it’s HIM!
 He’s goes by slowly- and as he is passing by he lifts his Ray-Bans with one hand and stares a hole right through me.
-With to-die-for eyes!
+With to-die-for blue eyes!
 I freeze, in the middle of laughing with Finn, his arms entwined in mine- and in an instant the Suzuki’s out of sight.
 My heart does a cartwheel and then effs up the landing..
 He probably thinks I’m with Finn- it sure looked like it.
 Damn!
 I struggle with Finn- who’s still back in time, in his (now) crappy joke….When I get away I rush to the back of the car and look in the direction the bike was heading- just in time to see him (literally) riding into the sunset.
 And then out of the beach.
 Where the hell does this guy keep going?
 I hate that he belongs to the world, and not just me.
 And no- I haven’t the slightest idea who he is as a person.
 He could be a serial killer!
 A Top 40 lover!
 A non-smoker!
 The list goes on!
 I’m always blah-blah-blah-ing about judging people by their looks,(‘Don’t do it!!’) and yet it is exactly what I am doing!
 It’s so primal, this physical attraction- the kind we often slight men for.
 It’s hormonal, ridiculous and embarrassing, and yet- it is a feeling unlike any other -of hope, anticipation, and what-ifs.
 Like anything could happen, like the world is full of possibilities, and that those possibilities are endless.